n6g7/redux-saga-firebase/docs/_reference/functions.md

       - name: functionName
         required: true
         type: String
         description: A string representing the function name.
 This will be used as a pathname in the https request.
+Can also be an URL, in that case it is used as is when making the function call.
       - name: queryParams
         required: false
         type: Object